bcgov/platform-developer-docs/src/docs/reusable-code-and-services/reusable-services-list.md

 * [What is Keycloak (our take)](https://github.com/bcgov/sso-keycloak/wiki/What-is-Keycloak-@-BC-Government%3F)
 * [Additional references](https://github.com/bcgov/sso-keycloak/wiki/Useful-References)

-## SonarQube in the BC Gov Private Cloud PaaS
+## SonarQube in the B.C.
+Government Private Cloud PaaS

 [SonarQube®](https://www.sonarqube.org/) is an automatic code review tool you can use to detect bugs, vulnerabilities and code smells in your code.
 It can integrate with your existing workflow to enable continuous code inspection across your project branches and pull requests.